Penshurst (NSW)

 Penshurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 33 such projects that could potentially impact the area.
-Notable among these are the King Georges Road Upgrade, Mortdale RSL Redevelopment, Penshurst Town Centre Streetscape Public Domain Plan, and Mortdale Local Centre Development Control Plan.
-The following list details those projects likely to be most relevant:.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 33 such projects that could potentially affect this area.
+Notable among these are the King Georges Road Upgrade, Mortdale RSL Redevelopment, Penshurst Town Centre Streetscape Public Domain Plan, and the Mortdale Local Centre Development Control Plan.
+The following list details those projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.